Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190806: The SET_NEOPIXEL command has been renamed to SET_LED.

 20190726: The mcp4728 digital-to-analog code has changed.
 The default i2c_address is now 0x60 and the voltage reference is now relative to the mcp4728's internal 2.048 volt reference.